Guide

 Secondary data:

-'Data used for this paper will be made available on request to the [details of repository where data was initially accessed].'
+'Data used for this paper will be made available on request to the [details of repository where data was initially accessed], you may need to include a dataset description, year(s), to enable identification of the resource.'

 Commercially restricted data: